Ayushx309/DrivePulse/README.md

 ## Communication

-If you need support for the DrivePulse Project &  want to chat with other devs join the [Xotic Gamer](https://discord.gg/VfWQ7YcD6Q) Discord srever.
+If you need support for the DrivePulse Project &  want to chat with other devs join the [Pain's Hub](https://discord.gg/QFgahb9Ges) Discord srever.

 [![](https://discord.com/api/guilds/519527459620651011/embed.png)](https://discord.gg/VfWQ7YcD6Q)